Final Girl (film): Plot

 Jameson discovers Daniel's body and is intrigued.
 Shane's girlfriend arrives at their location in the woods.
 She sees Jameson and he tries to come on to her revealing they dated first.
 She rebuffs him but eventually gives in to his kisses.
 Shane appears at the car and sees Jameson and her kissing on a tree.
 Jameson reveals he slept with her already and the two begin to fight.
 They stop fighting and Jameson begins to tell her that they hunt and kill girls for fun.
-Jennifer does not believe him but Jameson pulls out a gun to kill her because they have revealed their secret but Shane stops him and they fight again.
+Jennifer does not believe him but Jameson pulls out a gun to kill her because they have revealed their secret.
+Shane stops him and they fight again.
 Shane wins and begins choking his girlfriend but then it shows that it was Veronica the entire time.
 She kills him.
 Jameson comes face to face with Veronica, and proposes a game of asking questions that the other must answer truthfully.
 Jameson says he has killed 21 women, counting her.
 When Veronica reveals she enjoyed killing his friends, he proposes they work together, but she declines.
 They fight until he passes out from a choke-hold that William taught Veronica earlier.
 She forces him to drink the drugged alcohol and, when he awakens, finds himself standing on a tree stump with a noose around his neck.
 He swears that he will never kill again but Veronica does not believe him.
 As the drugs take effect, his victims, including Gwen, come out of the trees and move toward him.
 In his terror, Jameson steps off the tree stump and hangs himself.
 William appears and congratulates Veronica, and they go to the diner to eat pancakes.